-As a result, we utilize a combination of in-person and experiential learning combined with GradPoint online education which allows us to create a robust and challenging educational experience at each young woman’s starting point.
-GradPoint is a web-based and accredited system that delivers rigorous, standards-based instruction.
+In matching divergent educational needs we utilize a combination of in-person and experiential learning, combined with Spark online education.
+This allows us to create a robust and challenging educational experience at each young woman’s starting point.
+Spark is a web-based and accredited educational system that delivers rigorous, standards-based instruction.

-We recognize that it would be counterproductive to try and mimic the public school systems as many of our young women have struggled in that environment.
-We operate on an 8 student to 1 teacher ratio in order to create an intimate learning environment which allows our teachers to manage students who may be at different grade levels with different learning abilities.
+Many of our young women have struggled in the public school system.
+We recognize that it would be counterproductive to try and mimic that environment.
+Havenwood is much more personalized with smaller classrooms.
+We operate on a no more than 12 student to 1 teacher (usually less) ratio in order to create an intimate learning environment which allows our teachers to manage students who may be at different grade levels with different learning abilities.

-We also provide experiential opportunities including field trips, guest speakers and recreation in the beautiful scenery of southern Utah.
-We work to discover the learning styles, interests and aptitudes of all our young women and place them in the environment most likely to result in success.
+We also provide experiential educational opportunities; including field trips, guest speakers and recreation in the beautiful scenery of Southern Utah.
+We work to discover the learning styles, interests, and aptitudes of all our young women and place them in the environment most likely to result in success.

 Program Graduate Testimonial